Callable convertible bonds under liquidity constraints and hybrid priorities: Introduction

-The callable convertible bond was studied in \cite{Liang_Sun} but, unfortunately, one of the calculations in Proposition 6.2 of \cite{Liang_Sun} is incorrect. \cite{Liang_Sun} first reduced the original problem from the state space $x\in(0,\infty)$ to $(0,\bar{x}^{\lambda}]$ with $\bar{x}^{\lambda}$ to be endogenously determined, and argued that the order condition $L\leq U$ would hold in the domain $x\in(0,\bar{x}^{\lambda}]$, whereas the game would stop at the earliest Poisson arrival time after the firm's stock price $X^x$ exceeds $\bar{x}^{\lambda}$.
-However, the threshold $\bar{x}^{\lambda}$ in Proposition 6.2 of \cite{Liang_Sun} was incorrectly calculated, making the remaining analysis for the optimal stopping strategies of the convertible bond in \cite{Liang_Sun} void.
-It turns out $\bar{x}^{\lambda}$ cannot be endogenously determined because the game will not automatically stop after $X^x$ exceeds $\bar{x}^{\lambda}$.
-One way to correct this error is to enforce this stopping condition by assuming $\bar{x}^{\lambda}$ is exogenously given (e.g. $\bar{x}^{\lambda}:=K/\gamma$) and introducing a forced conversion condition: conversion is assumed to automatically occur at the earliest Poisson arrival time after the stock price process $X^x$ first exceeds $\bar{x}^{\lambda}$.
-See \cite[Chapter 2.5]{Sun} for further details.
-However, one significant drawback of the above modification is that there is a possibility that the stock price $X^{x}$ drops below any small number $\varepsilon>0$ at the moment $T_M$ when the forced conversion is taking place, that is $\mathbb{P}^x(X^{x}_{T_M}<\varepsilon)>0$.
-This is obviously against the interest of both the firm and the bondholder as neither of them would have incentive to stop in such a situation.
-Moreover, the new convertible bond (with forced conversion) is different from the original convertible bond that we are interested in.
+The callable convertible bond under liquidity constraint was studied in Liang and Sun \cite{Liang_Sun} but, unfortunately, part of the analysis in \cite{Liang_Sun} is incorrect.
+Liang and Sun~\cite{Liang_Sun} reduced the original problem from the state space $x\in(0,\infty)$ to $x \in (0,\bar{x}^{\lambda}]$, and argued first that the order condition $L\leq M\leq U$ would hold in the domain $x\in(0,\bar{x}^{\lambda}]$, and second that the game would stop at the earliest Poisson arrival time after the firm's stock price process $X^x$ exceeds $\bar{x}^{\lambda}$.
+(Here $\bar{x}^{\lambda}$ is determined endogenously.)
+However, the claim that the game stops at the earliest Poisson arrival time \textit{after} the firm's stock price process $X^x$ first exceeds some threshold is false.
+Instead, the game stops at the first Poisson arrival {\em whilst} the firm's stock price process $X^x$ is {above} some threshold.
+As a result, the analysis for the optimal stopping strategies of the convertible bond in \cite{Liang_Sun} is void.
+One goal of this study is to correct the analysis of \cite{Liang_Sun} and to provide a correct solution to the callable convertible bond problem with liquidity constraint.